leonardoanalista/java2word/README.md

 * I am now a front-end developer.
 I don't have a lot of time to alocate to this library.
 Feel free to send a pull request and contribute.

+## Roadmap:

+* fix CI unit tests
+* improve README, remove unnecessary code and comments
+* update deps to the latest
+* increase test code coverage
+* upgrade code examples for relevant frameworks. eg jboss seam, does anyone still use it?
+* [placeholder, please add it here]

 _abraco a todos!_
 _Leonardo Correa_